Italian submarine Guglielmotti (1938): Construction and career

 On September 6, 1940 Guglielmotti while on patrol, searching for the British convoy BN-4 south of the Farasan Islands, at about 15:00 sighted two ships.
 One was too far away, but the other was close and in a good position for an attack.
 This was a 30 year old tanker Atlas (4008 GRT) sailing under the Greek flag from Abadan to Suez, straggling behind the convoy BN-4.
 Guglielmotti closed in to within 700 meters and launched two torpedoes.
 The tanker was hit by both on starboard side opening a large hole from which the oil started flowing into the sea.
 The crew abandoned the ship, and rowed towards Aden.
 Since the tanker did not appear to be sinking, captain Tucci ordered to launch another torpedo, which missed the ship.
 The fourth torpedo was then launched which hit the ship and broke her into two.
 Atlas sank in the position 15°50′N 41°50′E.

 On September 20, 1940 Guglielmotti and Archimede were sent to intercept British convoy BN-5, but they could not locate it.

 On October 20–21, 1940 Guglielmotti and 'Galileo Ferraris' were sent to intercept British convoy BN-7 consisting of 31 merchants escorted by light cruiser HMNZS Leander, destroyer HMS Kimberley and 5 sloops.
 Despite all the efforts, the submarines could not locate the convoy.

 In January 1941, when it became clear that Italian East Africa would eventually fall, it was decided to send submarines to Bordeaux to try to save them from either destruction or capture by the British.
 All submarines were modified for the journey: their fuel tanks were enlarged, some torpedoes, gun ammunition were removed as well as some non-critical items.

-On March 3–4, 1941 Guglielmotti under command of captain Gino Spagone left Massawa together with Archimede and headed to Bordeaux, in the occupied part of France.
+On March 3–4, 1941 Guglielmotti under command of Commander Gino Spagone left Massawa together with Archimede and headed to Bordeaux, in the occupied part of France.
 After circumnavigating Africa, and being refueled and restocked by the German tanker Northmark on her way, she finally arrived at Bordeaux on May 6, 1941.
 Archimede arrived at Bordeaux on 7 May 1941.
 Overall, Guglielmotti traveled 12,425 nmi in 66 days to conclude another war patrol.
 Upon her arrival, Guglielmotti underwent maintenance and repairs which kept her out of operation until September 1941.